seanmacavaney/launcher-docs/faq.md

 ## How do connect my Weights and Biases account?

-1. Copy your Weights and Biases API ke from [here](https://wandb.ai/authorize).
+1. Copy your Weights and Biases API key from [here](https://wandb.ai/authorize).
 2. Add `WANDB_API_KEY=your_api_key_goes_here` to your Global Envirionment variables on the Launcher main page.
 3. New pods you launch will have access to your Weights and Biases account.